Highlights for alprostadil

 Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):

-- aching in the penis, testicles, legs, and in the perineum (area between the penis and rectum)
+- aching in the penis, testicles, legs, or in the perineum (area between the penis and rectum)

-- urethral bleeding or spotting due to improper use
+- small amount of bleeding or spotting from the urethra due to improper use

 - warmth or burning sensation in the urethra